NexusMutual/docs/docs/governance/dao.md

 ## DAO teams

-Currently, there are five proposed teams under review on the forum.
-Of those teams, there are three teams that have previously been established.
+Currently, there are five DAO teams.
+These teams work on behalf of Nexus Mutual DAO members, and their funding is approved through the NMDP process.
+You can review the [most recent DAO team funding proposal](https://forum.nexusmutual.io/t/q1-q2-2023-dao-teams-budget-request-proposal/986) to learn about each team's priorities, duties, and more.

 ### Community team